logzio/sawmill/RELEASING.md

 ## Internal details

-* The signing the publishing to Maven Central steps are initiated as a script-type Travis CI "deploy" phase, upon a new git tag.
+* The signing and publishing to Maven Central steps are initiated as a script-type Travis CI "deploy" phase, upon a new git tag.
 The tag is created when a release is created via GitHub.
 * mvn -Drevision=$TRAVIS_TAG is applied to use the tag name to the version number for the build.
 * An encrypted GPG key within the release directory is used for signing.
 This key file is decrypted using Travis secrets.
 * Travis secrets also hold GPG and Maven Central API username/passwords that are used for publishing.